 - Young children often do better scheduled in the morning, when they are most refreshed.

 - Treatment must start on schedule.
 A late arrival may necessitate rescheduling.
-To assist in a positive experience, we encourage morning appointments when children have a better attention span and are fresh.

 - If you cannot keep your appointment, please call us to cancel at least the day before the appointment.
 This courtesy will enable us to place another patient in your appointment time.

 - Please don’t spend a lot of time preparing your child for the dental visit.
-Treat their visit as an every day occurrence, like going to the store.
+Treat their visit as an everyday occurrence, like going to the store.
 Teasing or telling scary stories about dental visits must be avoided.
 Once in the treatment room, the treatment team will explain the procedure in order to put your child at ease.

-- Bull City Smiles allows one parent in each dental treatment room and we have placed chair there for your comfort.
+- Bull City Smiles allows one parent in each dental treatment room and we have placed a chair there for your comfort.
 However, having a parent in the dental treatment room is not always in the best interest of the child, parent, or dental personnel.
 Sometimes if the parent is present, there is no “transfer of authority and trust” to the dental treatment team; communication and management are usually more difficult.
 Often, parents are not able to understand and deal with the emotional aspects or procedures that take place during treatment (administration of anesthesia, tooth extraction, bleeding, etc.) and react inappropriately (say the wrong things to the child, ask questions that upset the child, show the child that they are scared, become emotional themselves, etc.), thereby making the treatment more difficult for everyone involved.
-For the reasons stated, parents may be asked not to remain in the room while dental treatment takes place if we think it is in the best interest of your child.
+For the reasons stated, parents may be asked not to remain in the room while dental treatment takes place, if we think it is in the best interest of your child.

 - Before entering the treatment room, children should be encouraged to go to the bathroom.

 - Upon completion of treatment, a member of the treatment team will explain what was done and answer any questions.